JieyuWu/ToyotaMod/Forks.md

 ## Don'ts

+- By in large, comma.ai recommends developers to not touch any of the [panda safety code](https://github.com/commaai/panda) to add new features or modify existing behavior.
+One exception is `unsafe_mode` defined in [`safety_declarations.h`](https://github.com/commaai/panda/blob/master/board/safety_declarations.h).
+Some definitions of what each mode does can also be found in that file.
 - The integrity of the time variables in the [driver_monitor.py](https://github.com/commaai/openpilot/blob/master/selfdrive/monitoring/driver_monitor.py) file must remain consistent with what's been predefined by comma.

 *NOTE: To fork maintainers.
 Disabling or nerfing safety features may get you and your users banned from our servers. comma.ai strongly discourages the use of openpilot forks with safety code either missing or not fully meeting the requirements defined in [SAFETY.md](https://github.com/commaai/openpilot/blob/master/SAFETY.md).*